secretstartups/handbook/blog/release-posts/index.html.md

 - The link to the improvement issue/MR.
 - Whether the issue/MR has been closed:
   - If the issue/MR is closed, was it closed on or before the current milestone?
-  - If the issue/MR is still open, make sure that the responsible EM, PM, PD or  usablity author is aware of the situation.
+  - If the issue/MR is still open, make sure that the responsible EM, PM, PD or usability author is aware of the situation.
   - If the issue/MR will not be closed by the 16th of the month, remove the entry from the Usability MR.

 YAML data: